The Residential Hospice of Grey Bruce

 On Sunday May 3, 2015 communities across Canada will participate in a national fundraising event that brings together organizations and individuals working together to raise funds and awareness in hospice palliative care.
 The money raised through this event will ensure that more and more Canadians receive the end-of-life care that they choose.

 Hikes will be held in communities across Grey and Bruce in support of our Residential Hospice.
-To register a Team, or for details on locations for the Hike, click here or download our pledge form by clicking here.
+To register a Team or donate to an existing Team online, click here, to download a pledge form with details on all hike sites, click here.